petershin/liferay-learn/docs/dxp/latest/en/liferay-development/liferay-internals/extending-liferay/using-servlet-filters.md

    - `url-pattern`: URL patterns you want to filter requests and responses for (required)

-   - `dispatcher`: Dispatcher enumerated constants to constrain how the filter is applied to requests (optional)
+   - `dispatcher`: Dispatcher enumerated constants to constrain how the filter is applied to requests, `REQUEST` by default (optional)

    !!! note
        You can add many dispatchers to one filter.